 Naturally, the challenges come in forms, which every experienced hiker should be aware of before venturing out into the great outdoors: long ascents and descents; some precipitous paths and exposed sections; unexpected path deterioration and the need to scramble; distance and duration; remoteness and exposure, sometimes in rapidly deteriorating weather conditions, sometimes under a thirst-generating, ultra-violet sun.
 Sound preparation, a proficient level of fitness, contingency plans and alpine experience address each of these challenges.

 But on a highly positive note, where difficult hikes in the Dolomites are concerned, this destination delivers a hundred-fold on the scenery offered.
 As the UK’s specialist tour operator for walking in the Dolomites for almost 30 years, we have witnessed many a spellbinding reaction to their unique and magical characteristics, particularly at elevated level.
-While gentle/moderate walkers wallow in the exquisite beauty of flower-strewn valleys loomed over by wow-factor peaks, authentic in terms of unleashed inspiration belongs – deservedly perhaps – to the intrepid, hard-working, early-starting, heart-healthy human machine, whose comfort zone is about the size of Texas.
+While gentle/moderate walkers wallow in the exquisite beauty of flower-strewn valleys loomed over by wow-factor peaks, the unleashed inspiration belongs – deservedly perhaps – to the intrepid, hard-working, early-starting, heart-healthy human machine, whose comfort zone is about the size of Texas.
 So, if that person is you, and you fancy a change from the UK’s glorious National Parks, put a walking holiday in the Dolomites on your bucket list.
 You will be blown away.

 Hiking in the Dolomites